 - All of our teachers accessing personal data outside of the Academy sign an agreement, which documents the steps required to keep this data safe and secure

-- We provide awareness training to all our team about Data Protection and GDPR
+- We provide awareness training to all our team about GDPR

 - Maintain strict internal procedures to ensure our team keep your data safe

 // Deleting Your Personal Information

 In line with our retainment procedure (above), you have the right to request and see the information we hold about you at any time.
 This request should be made in writing to the Data Protection Officer.
 Your request will be acknowledged within 48 hours and arrangements made to fulfil your request within one calendar month from the date the request was received.